-A. Applicability.
-Section 4.04.22 applies to any vehicle wholesale auction.

-B. Locational Criteria.

-- 1. Vehicle wholesale auctions must be located on a public road capable of accommodating the traffic generated by the use. - 2.
-The minimum lot area is 20 acres.
+- A. Applicability.
+Section 4.04.22 applies to any vehicle wholesale auction. - B. Locational Criteria. - 1.
+Vehicle wholesale auctions must be located on a public road capable of accommodating the traffic generated by the use. - 2.
+Vehicle wholesale auctions must be located on parcels that are at least partially located within the noise contour areas of the Airport Impact Overlay District, as existing at the time of initial Site Plan approval. - 3.2.
+The minimum lot area is 5020 acres.